makersacademy/chitter-challenge/CHITTER_README.md

 ![Domain model diagram](https://github.com/Ajay233/chitter-challenge/blob/master/diagrams/Domain%20Model%20Diagram.png?raw=true)

+### Technology used

+To create the app I have used:
+- Ruby
+- Sinatra
+- JQuery
+- HTML
+- css
+- Bootstrap
+- Fontawesome
+- BCrypt

+Fort testing I used:
+- Rspec
+- Capybara

 ### To set up the database
 1. First connect to psql by typing `psql` in the command line